aloisdeniel/flutter_device_preview/docs/content/usage/options.md

 **Defaults to :** `defaultAvailableLocales (see lib/src/locales/default_locales.dart)`

-The locales that are available on the simulated device.
+The locales that are available from the locale menu.

 ```dart
 DevicePreview(